 These puppies are all reserved.
 But, if you are interested in joining our waitlist, we may be having some F1 Mini-Medium Bernedoodles early 2022.

 These babies were out of Kahn x Chevy, our beautiful F1 Standard Bernedoodle litter.
 Currently they all have homes, though we are taking reserves for future litters.
 Please contact us directly, #931-371-0043.

 Our Tucker x Paisley babies arrived on February 3rd, 2021.
 We are feeling blessed to have seven wonderfully colored and perfectly healthy puppies from these two beaut’s.
-Currently accepting two reserves for our master waitlist.
 Please fill out our application to get the process started.
 Take home no sooner than March 31st.
-These F1 Standard Bernedoodles should mature to 75-85 lbs – Meet our “Chronicles of Narnia” Themed Litter!
+These F1 Standard Bernedoodles should mature to 65-75 lbs – Meet our “Chronicles of Narnia” Themed Litter! – SOLD OUT.